This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Can you cleanse your energy while still in the draining situation?

-Is energy cleansing the same as meditation?
+Is cleansing your energy the same as meditation?

 What if I do not have time to cleanse my energy between interactions?